-Assurance map KRIs The graph below is compiled from the Q4 USSIM assurance map.
-Of the 98 processes identified in the USSIM business, each stakeholder group (first line of defence, operational risk, compliance and internal audit) have provided a view on how many processes are red (requires action), amber (requires monitoring) and green (does not require action).
-For example internal audit have data on 35 of the 98 processes, of which they have rated 33 green and 2 amber.
-The first line of defence have data on 87 of the processes, and have rated 68 of these as green, 15 as amber and 4 as red.
+Assurance map KRIs

+The graph to the right is compiled from the Q1 2020 USSIM assurance map.
+Of the 126 processes identified in the USSIM business, each stakeholder group (first line of defence, operational risk, compliance and internal audit) have provided data on how many processes requires action (red), require monitoring (amber) or do not require any action (green).
+For example internal audit have data on 65 of the 126 processes, of which they have rated 59 green, 1 amber and have highlighted 5 further processes where a view was pending the completion of planned audit activity.
+Comparatively, the first line of defence had data on all 126 of the processes, and rated 98 of these as green, 25 as amber and 3 as red.
-Risk Culture

 4 USS Risk Culture Statement

 USS enables its people to take or manage risks in conformance with its risk appetite and in support of its strategic objectives.
 It directs its people to conduct its business with regard to the risks arising from its legal and regulatory environment, ethical considerations, the needs of its stakeholders and other internal and external factors arising from its business environment that could jeopardise the achievement of its business objectives.

-This direction is supported by a distinct, consistent tone from the top, originating from the trustee board and cascading to executive and senior management, that outlines acceptable risk-taking and risk-avoidance behaviour at all levels in the organisation.
-USS encourages and rewards appropriate, but challenges and sanctions inappropriate, risk-taking conduct.

 USS' people are expected to: